digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Remove Retroactive Instances
 ----------------------------

-SCU eliminates the need for retroactive instances and is not compatible with them.
-Retroactive interface instances should be moved to newer versions of templates, such that changes to the instance warrant a new version of the template, to ensure that the correct package is selected for interface choices.
+SCU is not compatible with retroactive interface instances, so if you are migrating to SCU from an LF1.15 project that uses retroactive instances, you must move the instances to their respective templates during the migration.
+See `Limitations <#limitations>`__ for more information.

 Explicit Template Versions
 --------------------------